AhmedKJ/Co-op-on-Linux/README.md

 # Co-op-on-Linux
-Scripts for that allows Co-op on any game on linux
+Scripts that allows Co-op on any game on linux
 # How to use it

 - install dependencies